 A viable herpes vaccine could certainly provide a lucrative financial windfall for the company that develops it.

-After all, the herpes simplex virus affects about two-thirds of the population worldwide under the age of 50.
+After all, the herpes simplex virus about two-thirds of the population worldwide under the age of 50.

 However, no company has developed a commercially ready vaccine despite some concerted efforts.